 Connectivity and ports

-Brand and Build quality
+Reliability and build quality

-Make sure that you read all the reviews you can about the model that you are planning to purchase, and also consider theHow to choose a laptop warranty that comes with it.
+Make sure that you read all the reviews you can about the model that you are planning to purchase, and it’s also important to check the warranty and the product support options.

 What is your budget?